Freidlin-Wentzell solutions of discrete Hamilton Jacobi equations: Discrete weak KAM theory

 In this section, we briefly outline how the above results parallel the general structure of the so-called weak KAM theory (see, for example, \cite{E,F,T}, to which we refer for comparison) in a purely discrete setting.

 The key step in establishing this correspondence is to prove a sample path large deviations principle.
 The corresponding rate functional plays the role of the action.
-Although it is not natural to identify a Lagrangian and a corresponding Hamiltonian, we can define a discrete-time Lax-Oleinik semigroup and develop the parallel analysis.
+Although it is not natural to identify an Hamiltonian, we can define a discrete-time Lax-Oleinik semigroup and develop the parallel analysis.
+It turns out that it is easier and more natural to discuss this relation in terms of discrete time Markov chains.
+As explained in Remark \ref{discreteMC} the associated discrete HJ equation is the same.